cimutech/runestonekeeper.com/source/cn/2014-05-19-going-for-indiecade.html.markdown

 [IndieCade](http://www.indiecade.com/) is an annual gathering for independent teams and game studios to demostrate

 their latest work to the gobal audience, and we made it just in time for the regular submission!
-Check out the [tweets]

-(https://twitter.com/runestonekeeper) and [vids] (youtu.be/cLsg9DVhX90) when you got the time, and be sure to
+Check out the [tweets](https://twitter.com/runestonekeeper) and [vids](youtu.be/cLsg9DVhX90) when you got the time, and be sure to

 download a version from the link below.
 Cheers~